MailCheck-co/mailcheck.site/src/routes/zapier-integration/index.md

 date: 18.02.2021
 readingTime: 3 min read
 snippet: A step-by-step guide to integrate Mailcheck with daily services using Zapier
-desc: Using Mailcheck with Zapier.
+description: Using Mailcheck with Zapier.
 Here is what you need.
 A step-by-step guide to integrate Mailcheck with daily services using Zapier
 ---

 # **Zapier Integration instructions**